jackiehjm/stx-docs/doc/source/updates/kubernetes/performing-an-orchestrated-upgrade.rst

             NOT updated, but any additional pods on each worker host will be relocated before it is upgraded.

 #.
-Apply the upgrade-strategy.
+Apply the upgrade strategy.
 You can optionally apply a single stage at a
     time.

-    While an upgrade-strategy is being applied, it can be aborted.
+    While an upgrade strategy is being applied, it can be aborted.
 This results
     in:

     -   The current step will be allowed to complete.